Organic Baby Food vs Conventional: What’s the Difference?

 Choosing organic over conventional truly comes down to your values.
 From a nutrition and safety perspective, organic and conventional foods are both great options for your family.
 If organic farming – less pollution, more sustainable, higher antioxidant value – aligns better with your values (and wallet), go organic!
 You can also choose to shop organic for specific foods such as the Dirty Dozen and conventional with the remainder.
 Choose what works for your family and lifestyle!

-At Little Bellies, we understand that infants are more fragile than adults and so we choose to make organic foods for babies and toddlers, using certified organic ingredients only, grown naturally without the use of synthetic pesticides or fertilisers.
+At Little Bellies, we understand that infants are more fragile than adults and so we choose to make organic foods for babies and toddlers, using certified organic ingredients only, grown naturally without the use of synthetic pesticides or fertilizers.
 This helps to ensure our products are safe, trusted and age appropriate.
 It is our commitment to every child that all our organic ingredients, recipes and suppliers have been specially screened and selected to ensure they are appropriate and safe for growing little bellies.
 We visit and review each and every single one of our suppliers before we agree to partner with them.
 We meet their team, discuss our requirements, learn from their expertise and take time to form meaningful and lasting relationships.
 We then safeguard quality by ensuring that the highest level of quality control is in place across all manufacturing processes and facilities.

 Author: Nicole Lattanzio, RDN, CSP, IBCLC @infant.nutritionist